Ten Day Ski Getaway: Montana's Local Gems

 Ski Great Divide

-Eat breakfast in Helena before heading out to Great Divide, which boasts 1,500 acres across three peaks, with more than 100 runs that are mostly expert.
-Grab lunch on the mountain and stick around—when the night skiing lights turn on, tickets are a mere $15, and the slopes are a blast.
-Once again, enjoy dinner and an overnight in Helena.
+Eat breakfast in Helena before heading out to Great Divide, a locally owned ski hill.
+This powder playground boasts 1,500 acres across three peaks, with more than 100 runs.
+Grab lunch on the mountain at the Base Lodge Grill or pizza at Huggin’s Lodge and stick around — when the night skiing lights turn on the slopes are a blast.
+When you’re done skiing for the day (or the evening — there’s night skiing on Fridays and in January on Saturdays too), enjoy dinner and another overnight in Helena.
+(Note that Great Divide is closed on Mondays and Tuesdays but open on holidays that fall on Monday.)

 Day 7